Cloud Vulnerability DB

-The WP Applink plugin for WordPress contains a Stored Cross-Site Scripting vulnerability (CVE-2025-6385) affecting all versions up to and including 0.4.1.
-The vulnerability was disclosed on July 24, 2025, and has been assigned a CVSS v3.1 base score of 6.4 (Medium).
-The plugin has been temporarily closed as of July 22, 2025, pending a full security review (NVD, WordPress).
+The WP Applink plugin for WordPress contains a Stored Cross-Site Scripting vulnerability (CVE-2025-6385) that affects all versions up to and including 0.4.1.
+The vulnerability was discovered and reported by Wordfence, with the initial disclosure date of July 24, 2025.
+The plugin has been temporarily closed for download since July 22, 2025, pending a full security review (NVD, WordPress).

-When exploited, this vulnerability allows authenticated attackers with Contributor-level access or higher to inject arbitrary web scripts into pages.
-These malicious scripts will execute whenever a user accesses the compromised page, potentially leading to data theft or manipulation of user interactions (NVD).
+The vulnerability allows authenticated attackers with Contributor-level access or higher to inject arbitrary web scripts into pages.
+These malicious scripts will execute whenever a user accesses the compromised page, potentially leading to unauthorized access to user data or manipulation of website content (NVD).

 Free Vulnerability Assessment